 Lasem was particularly known for the bright "mengkudu" red which its dyers could achieve.
-So much so that batik manufacturers from other parts of Java sent their cloths to be dyed there. (in the days before synthetic dyes reached Java in the 1920s) The design of carnations and fans would be aimed at the Peranakan Chinese community who lived in Lasem and other coastal Javanese towns, as well as places such as Penang in Malaysia
+So much so that batik manufacturers from other parts of Java sent their cloths to be dyed there. (in the days before synthetic dyes reached Java in the 1920s) The design of carnations and fans is aimed at the Peranakan Chinese community who live in Lasem and other coastal Javanese towns, as well as Singapore and Penang and Malacca in Malaysia

 The red and blue on a white background is known as "bang-biru" and would be worn by married women.
 When batiking a cloth like this, great care must be taken, using very thick beeswax, to protect the white background from the blue and red dyes.